Kr1shnam00rth1/NetWonIPS/README.md

 ### Description

-+ Developed a Network Intrusion Prevention System (NIPS) using Python, used Scapy for real-time packet inspection, implemented custom Snort rules for threat detection, and and leveraged IPTables for dynamic packet filtering.
++ Developed a Network Intrusion Prevention System (NIPS) using Python, used Scapy for real-time packet inspection, implemented custom Snort rules for threat detection, and leveraged IPTables for dynamic packet filtering.
 + Designed and implemented modules to detect SSH and FTP brute-force login attempts using rate-limiting techniques and detailed logging of attack and traffic data, enabling continuous monitoring and automated reporting.

 ### Project Structure